HomeArticle

 Editor | Huang Yida

-On November 13th, Tencent released its third - quarter report, and the performance was typically "Tencent - style".
+On November 13th, Tencent released its third - quarter earnings report, and the performance was typically "Tencent - style".

 In terms of profit, Tencent continued its previous strong growth level.
-The gross profit in the same period was 108.8 billion yuan, a year - on - year increase of 22%; the non - IFRS operating profit in the same period was 72.6 billion yuan, a year - on - year increase of 18%.
+The gross profit in the same period reached 108.8 billion yuan, a year - on - year increase of 22%; the Non - IFRS operating profit in the same period was 72.6 billion yuan, a year - on - year increase of 18%.
 It is worth noting that the year - on - year growth rates of gross profit and operating profit have led the year - on - year revenue growth for twelve consecutive quarters.

 Chart: Summary of Tencent Holdings' financial report; Source: Company financial report, 36Kr

-In addition to core financial data such as revenue, gross profit, and operating profit, Tencent's capital expenditure was also the focus of market attention.
-The company's capital expenditure in the quarter was 12.98 billion yuan, a year - on - year decrease of 24% and a more than 32% decrease from the previous quarter.
+In addition to core financial data such as revenue, gross profit, and operating profit, Tencent's capital expenditure is also a focus of market attention.
+The company's capital expenditure in the quarter was 12.98 billion yuan, a year - on - year decrease of 24% and a quarter - on - quarter decrease of more than 32%.
+At the subsequent earnings conference call, Tencent's senior management said that the full - year capital expenditure in 2025 is expected to be lower than the previous guidance range but still higher than that in 2024.

 Chart: Tencent's capital expenditure level in recent years; Source: Company financial report, 36Kr